Cooffe/networks/README.md

-# networks
+# Networks

-This repository contains the networks as required by the NNUE evaluation in Stockfish:
+This repository contains the deep neural networks as required by the NNUE evaluation in Stockfish:

 https://github.com/official-stockfish/Stockfish/